makeyourweb-online/simple-site-notice/readme.txt

-# Simple Site Notice
+=== Simple Site Notice – Top Bar & Bottom Bar ===
 Contributors: makeyourwebonline
 Donate link: https://buymeacoffee.com/makeyourweb
-Tags: notice, banner, announcement, notification, top bar Requires at least: 5.0
+Tags: top bar, bottom bar, notice, banner, announcement Requires at least: 5.0
 Tested up to: 6.8
-Stable tag: 1.1.3
+Stable tag: 1.1.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Display a customizable notice banner on your WordPress site.
-Supports HTML, custom colors, and sticky (fixed) option.
+Display a customizable notice bar on your WordPress site – at the top or bottom of the screen.
+Supports HTML, custom colors, font size, padding, and custom CSS.

 == Description ==

-**Simple Site Notice** lets you display a customizable banner on your WordPress site, either fixed to the top of the screen or inline.
+**Simple Site Notice – Top Bar & Bottom Bar** lets you display a customizable notification banner on your WordPress site, either fixed to the top of the screen or placed inline at the bottom.

-You can add announcements, promotions, HTML links, donation requests, or any message you like.
+Perfect for cookie notices, promotions, announcements, donation requests, or any other message you want to highlight.

+Key features:
+* Place the notice at the top or bottom of your site
-- Use plain text or HTML in your notice
+* Use plain text or HTML in your message
-- Choose background and text colors
+* Choose background and text colors
+* Customize font size and padding
+* Add your own CSS styles (without `<style>` tags)
-- Option to make the banner sticky (fixed)
+* Option to hide the notice on mobile devices
-- Lightweight, no JavaScript required
+* Lightweight and clean – no JavaScript required
-- Simple to configure — works out of the box!

-Perfect for announcements, promotions, alerts, or encouraging donations!
+* Works instantly – no setup complexity

 == Installation ==

 1. Upload the `simple-site-notice` folder to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Go to **Settings → Simple Site Notice** to customize your banner.

 == Frequently Asked Questions ==

 = Can I use HTML in the notice text? =

-Yes, you can safely add basic HTML like `<a>`, `<strong>`, `<em>`, etc.
+Yes, you can safely use HTML like `<a>`, `<strong>`, `<em>`, and similar tags.

+= Can I control the appearance (font size, spacing)? = Yes – there are dedicated options for font size and padding.

+= Can I hide the bar on mobile? =
+Yes – just enable the "Show only on desktop" checkbox in the settings.

-= Can I choose my own colors? =
+= Can I add custom styles? =
 Yes!
-You can set any background and text color you like in the plugin settings.
+Use the custom CSS textarea to add your own styling rules.
+**Important:** Do not include `<style>` tags – just the raw CSS rules.

+Example:
+`.simsino-myw-notice { font-family: Arial; border-radius: 10px; }`
-= Can the banner be fixed to the top of the screen? =

-Yes!
-Just enable the "Fixed Position" option in the settings.
+= Can I place the bar at the bottom of the screen? = Yes – choose the "Bottom position" option in the plugin settings.

 == Screenshots ==

-1. Simple notice example
-2. Plugin settings screen
+1. Example notice bar at the top of a site
+2. Settings panel inside the WordPress dashboard

 == Changelog ==

+= 1.1.4 =
+* Added "Show only on desktop" option to hide the notice bar on mobile devices
+* Added support for custom CSS via a textarea field in plugin settings
+* Minor code refactoring for improved maintainability

 = 1.1.3 =
 * Added font size and padding controls
-* Updated readme.txt with external service disclosure
+* Updated readme.txt with external service disclosure (later deprecated)

 = 1.1.2 =
 * Improved compatibility with WordPress 6.8
 * Fixed minor CSS issues in admin panel
 * Enhanced sanitization of notice content
-* Updated readme.txt with external service disclosure

 = 1.1.1 =
 * Added option for fixed (sticky) notice